Povilas Višinskis: Saint Petersburg University

 He continued to participate in Lithuanian cultural life, writing his first fiction Paparčių žiedai (Fern Flowers) during the Christmas break in 1894.
 He gave the work to Pečkauskaitė to read and she sent it to Varpas to publish.
 He also contributed articles to Varpas.
 For example, in spring 1895, he translated an articles from Novoye Vremya and wrote a report on the All-Russian Exhibition of Printing both of which addressed the Lithuanian press ban, while a year later he wrote about the Czech National Revival and Matice česká.
 Višinskis joined the Lithuanian and Samogitian Charitable Society, but it was conservative and dominated by nobles.
 Therefore, he leaned towards the illegal Lithuanian student organization.
 He recruited several members, firstly Petras Avižonis, to help edit and critique works by Pečkauskaitė and Žymantienė and thus established an informal Lithuanian literary circle.
 The writers sent him their first works for feedback and edits before submitting them for publication.
 He encouraged Pečkauskaitė to write on social issues in literary realism style, but her strength was in impressionist expression of spirituality.
 In Saint Petersburg, Višinskis discovered another literary talent – poet Pranas Vaičaitis who studied law.
 Višinskis sent three of his poems to Varpas even though the editors discouraged submissions of poetry as too many of the submitted poems were too amateurish.

 Each year, the university organized a competition of scientific papers on a given topic.
 In 1896, the topic was anthropological characteristics of one of the nationalities inhabiting the Russian Empire.
-With encouragement and support from professors and Eduards Volters, Višinskis set out to write a paper on the Samogitians.
+With encouragement and support from professors Eduard Petri and Eduards Volters, Višinskis set out to write a paper on the Samogitians.
 He acquired equipment necessary to take anthropometric measurements, a box camera for taking pictures, and a permit from the Kovno Governor to tour Samogitia.
 In late May 1896, he traveled to his native Ušnėnai to start the fieldwork.
 His questionnaire contained 64 questions and 45 measurements.
 He visited 31 locations, including Varniai, Tverai, Plungė, Salantai, Mosėdis, Ylakiai, taking about 170 photographs and measuring 67 men and 55 women.
 During the trip he met Sofija Pšibiliauskienė who later became a known writer under the pen name Lazdynų Pelėda.
 At the same time, he had a falling out with Pečkauskaitė who rebuffed his advances.
 They continued to correspond, but the letters were more distant and more focused on her literary work.